IhebChaoued/alx-system_engineering-devops/0x19-postmortem/README.md

   - Schedule regular audits of oven temperature control settings and update documentation accordingly.
   - Conduct a review of the incident with the culinary team to identify areas for improvement in the pizza baking process.
   - Develop and implement a comprehensive training program on proper oven temperature control for all pizza chefs involved.

+*In a world filled with mundane post-mortems, our pizza adventure promises drama, mystery, and a cheesy resolution.
+Join us on a journey through the twists and turns of Margherita mayhem, sprinkled with laughter and topped with the perfect slice of technical enlightenment.*